 Perceived control and the general adaptation syndrome help explain the process by which discrimination affects mental and physical health.
 Discrimination can be conceptualized as an uncontrollable, persistent, and unpredictable stressor.
 When a discriminatory event occurs, the target of the event initially experiences an acute stress response (alarm stage).
 This acute reaction alone does not typically have a great impact on health.
 However, discrimination tends to be a chronic stressor.
 As people in marginalized groups experience repeated discrimination, they develop a heightened reactivity as their bodies prepare to act quickly (resistance stage).
 This long-term accumulation of stress responses can eventually lead to increases in negative emotion and wear on physical health (exhaustion stage).
 This explains why a history of perceived discrimination is associated with a host of mental and physical health problems including depression, cardiovascular disease, and cancer (Pascoe & Smart Richman, 2009).

 Protecting stigmatized groups from the negative impact of discrimination-induced stress may involve reducing the incidence of discriminatory behaviors in conjunction with protective strategies that reduce the impact of discriminatory events when they occur.
 Civil rights legislation has protected some stigmatized groups by making discrimination a prosecutable offense in many social contexts.
 However, some groups (e.g., transgender people) often lack important legal recourse when discrimination occurs.
 Moreover, most modern discrimination comes in subtle forms that fall below the radar of the law.
-For example, discrimination may be experienced as selective inhospitality that the target perceives as race-based discrimination, but little is done in response since it would be easy to attribute the behavior to other causes.
+For example, discrimination may be experienced as selective inhospitality toward people of specific races or ethnicities, but little is done in response since it would be easy to attribute the behavior to other causes.
 Although some cultural changes are increasingly helping people to recognize and control subtle discrimination, such shifts may take a long time.

 Similar to other stressors, buffers like social support and healthy coping strategies appear to be effective in lowering the impact of perceived discrimination.
 For example, one study (Ajrouch, Reisine, Lim, Sohn, & Ismail, 2010) showed that discrimination predicted high psychological distress among African American mothers living in Detroit.
 However, the women who had readily available emotional support from friends and family experienced less distress than those with fewer social resources.
 While coping strategies and social support may buffer the effects of discrimination, they fail to erase all of the negative impacts.
 Vigilant antidiscrimination efforts, including the development of legal protections for vulnerable groups, are needed to reduce discrimination, stress, and the resulting physical and mental health effects.